 How do you manage your password?
-Still maintaining excel sheet and shared across the team?
+Still maintaining an excel sheet and shared across the team?

-There is a better and secure way to share the password with your team, thanks to the following fantastic tools.
+There is a better and more secure way to share your team’s password, thanks to the following fantastic tools.
 But, before getting into the tools list, why do you need the password manager?

-When you work in a team and managing multiple products, applications, servers, infrastructure then there is high chance that you will have some generic credentials.
-The credentials which will be used by any one of the team members.
-And, the fun starts when someone changes the password and not communicate with the rest of the members.
+When you work in a team and manage multiple products, applications, servers, and infrastructure, then there is a high chance that you will have some generic credentials.
+Anyone of the team members will use the credentials.
+And the fun starts when someone changes the password and does not communicate with the rest of the members.

 Have you had this situation?